CuriousCurmudgeon/history_of_vcs/02_sccs.md

 I don't want to dive too deep into implementation details with every system that I discuss today, but I do think it's important to talk a bit about how SCCS worked to set a baseline for comparison.
 Plus it's a great excuse to dive into old papers.

 > TODO: Add information about SCCS structure.

+The core of SCCS is something called _interleaved deltas_.

+> The attempt by SCCS to record every version of every module that ever existed is rather ambitious.
+The system would be impractical unless it used a storage technique and accessing algorithm that allowed many deltas to be kept at a reasonable cost in terms of disk space and processing time.
+(1975 paper)

+Interleaved deltas satisfied both requirements.
+The space required to store the delta is only slightly greater then the amount of text inserted by the delta.
+Access speed was mostly flat.
+Any level could be reached in equal time.

+> TODO: Insert picture of interleaved delta.

+All changes are stored with just two primitives.
+Lines are either being inserted or deleted.
+This should still be familiar today, because that is how diff works.
+Each _module_ is a separate sequential file.
+The deltas are stored in the _body_.
+The _body_ consists of _text records_ and _control records_. _Text records_ contain the source code. _Control records_ specify the effects of each delta.

+> TODO: Create additional animations on the slide showing how information is added to the interleaved delta.
+See 1975 paper for guidance.

+In 2015, Marc Rochkind sent an email to a mailing list outlining how he came up with the algorithm for interleaved deltas.
+I love this story because it shows that even in 1972 computer programmers were solving thorny problems by getting away from their work. (http://sccs.sourceforge.net/sccs_invention.html)

+Marc was walking his girlfriend's dog.
+Marc didn't like the dog, so he would let his mind wander when walking it.
+He had been struggling with the problem of how to store both the source code and the deltas all in the same file.
+He came up with the idea of surrouding the pieces of text with markers.
+When he got back to his apartment he started sketching out details of how it might work.

+When he thought he had a workable solution, he enumerated what he thought were all the possible cases of insertions mixed with deletions and worked through each example.
+From there it was pretty simple to code and he had it running in SNOBOL4 in a day or two.

 ----